Lexxie9952/fcw.org-server/freeciv/freeciv/data/classicplus/README.txt

 <li>Quay added.
 Req: Pottery.
 Quays are ferry-infrastructure to cross rivers using 2/3 move-points.
 Quays let cargo units deboard or be unloaded for free (without disembarking, which loses all moves)</li>
 <li>Canal added.
 Req: Engineering.
 Allows all ships to travel through it.</li>
 <li>Sea Bridge added.
-Req: Steels.
+Req: Steel.
 Allows constructing bridges over ocean cardinally adjacent to land.</li>
 <li>Terrain transform time for making Hills and dredging Swamp to Ocean were taken from MP2</li>
 <li>Resource adjustments
 Berries added 2/2/2.
 Forest resource.